ECAS logo ECAS logo

 -Havva Ebrahimi Pour, “Engaging EU citizens in the democratic process”.

-This year, we are asking citizens to share ideas or best practices to enhance digital inclusion at the local level.
+This year, we asked citizens to share ideas or best practices to enhance digital inclusion at the local level.

-Visit our crowdsourcing platform and be our winner!
+Visit our crowdsourcing platform and vote the best idea!

-The first phase of the ECAS Awards 2024 is now open for contributions from European citizens!
+The second phase of the ECAS Awards 2024 is now open to receive votes from European citizens!

-During this first phase, which will take place from July 15th to October 28th, citizens should submit their ideas via this link.
+During the first phase, which took place from July 15th to March 25th, citizens submitted their ideas.

-The second phase will start on October 28th.
-During that phase, all citizens, whether they have contributed to phase 1 or not, will be invited to vote for the best idea.
+The second phase started right after the first one, and during this phase all citizens, whether they contributed to phase 1 or not, are invited to vote for the best idea.

 Where: ECAS crowdsourcing platform is where the magic happens.

-The winner idea which has gathered the most votes will be announced at an Awards Ceremony in Brussels in March 2025 and be rewarded with:
+The winner idea which has gathered the most votes will be announced at our Awards Ceremony in Brussels on April 15th 2025 and be rewarded with:

 • A trip to Brussels to the ECAS Awards Ceremony (accommodation costs will be covered);